alan-turing-institute/uatk-spc/NOTES.md

 everything into a 2D array with zeroed out values and indices having to match up is easy to get wrong.

-## Comparisons

-- LoC
-- build env setup, portability
-- what kind of mistakes are impossible to make? (msoa IDs)

-- I'm not used to reasoning with dataframes; how comfortable are people working on the current codebase?

 ## Individual files vs consolidated

 - have to maintain paths